Visit These 9 Creepy Ghost Towns In Iowa At Your Own Risk

-It’s always a strange, somewhat eerie feeling you get when you stumble upon a ghost town.
+It's always a strange, somewhat eerie feeling you get when you stumble upon a ghost town.
 There is a certain feeling of unease and curiosity as to why the town was abandoned.
 You wonder what happened there to make everyone get up and leave.
-Like any state, Iowa has its share of ghost towns too.
-So next time you’re in the area, take the time to stop and check out these forgotten towns in Iowa!
+Like any state, there are plenty of ghost towns in Iowa.
+So next time you're looking for a nook or cranny to explore in our state, take some time to stop and check out these abandoned towns in Iowa!

 An abandoned stone grist mill stands along the banks of the Maquoketa River at the site of what was once Rockville.
 Rockville was founded in 1845, and the town boasted a sawmill, a grist mill, a blacksmith shop, a hotel, and several stores.
 None of this exists today, save for the remains of the old mill.
 The post office closed in 1898 when the railroad bypassed the town, which is usually a death knell for the places that experience it.